HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-letsdrive.md

 #### Testing

 Compile and upload your current sketch to the Arduino to make sure it is working correctly.
 Your robot should now drive forward and backward after deploying

+** This means that your robot will be moving as soon as the code has deployed to the Arduino. **

+Make sure you are prepared to keep your robot from falling off of the table.